Push sum with transmission failures: Proof of error bounds for two agents

-We now focus on the case of 2 agents and scalar input, and we are interested how far the final consensus value is from the real average.
-We quantify this by taking the expectation of the quadratic error.
-To normalize this error, we assume the input to be $\cV=(-1,1)$ so the real average is 0, and define
+We now focus on the case of 2 agents when both edges are chosen with probability $1/2$ and the transmission failure probabilities are equal, simply denoted by $p$.
+We assume scalar inputs and we are interested how far the final consensus value is from the real average.
+Our error measure $R$ defined in \eqref{eq:Rdef} has in this case a particularly simple interpretation.
+One can indeed verify that

-Observe that this is consistent with \eqref{eq:Rdef}, the previous general definition of $R$.
+that is, it corresponds to the expected square error (and result) when launching the push-sum with initial values $\cV=(-1,1)$, for which the average is 0.
 We develop lower and upper bounds for this error.
 In order to do this, we first investigate the push-sum coefficient for 2 agents.

+Let us interpret previous results from Section~\ref{subsec:measures} for this particular case.
+Observe that the expected value in the invariance relation $\mu = \mE L^*\left(\langle \mu,\cZ(1)\rangle\right)$ Theorem \ref{thm:invariance} is taken with respect to $\cZ(1)$, defined as the vector part or the result of one push-sum step on $\cE$.
+In the two-node cases, $\cZ(1)$ can take only four values, corresponding to successful or failed transmissions from 1 to 2 or from 2 to 1.
+We will thus only consider 4 transformations $ L^*\left(\langle \mu,\cZ(1)\rangle\right)$.
+Besides, the measure $\mu$ is now supported on the segment $(1,0)^\top\!-(0,1)^\top\!$ and is thus inherently a measure on a one dimensional set.

+Hence it will be convenient to interpret it this way: We parametrize the diagonal segment $(1,0)^\top\!-(0,1)^\top\!$ by the first coordinate and we define $\nu$ the distribution of this first coordinate.
+This $\nu$ is then supported on $[0,1]$.
+Working with $\nu$ does preserve the symmetry of the problem.
+The next Proposition particularizes Theorem \ref{thm:invariance} to the two-node system in terms of $\nu$:

+\begin{proposition} For the 2-nodes system with equal probability of transmission let $\nu$ be the distribution of the first coordinate of the push-sum coefficient.
+There holds